 11. Nessun Dorma Is Worth the Hype (If You Time It Right)

 The terrace wine bar in Manarola with THE view.
 Yes, it's famous.
 Yes, it's crowded.
 But arrive by 5PM — before the sunset rush — and you can actually get a table.
 Aperol spritz is €8, bruschetta plates €6-10.
-The view of Manarola's colorful houses in the golden hour is the reason people come here.
+The view of Manarola's colorful houses in the golden hour is the reason people come — the same pastel-stacked palette you'll recognize on the island of Procida down near Naples.

 12. Learn to Say "Sciacchetra"

 Pronounced "shah-keh-TRAH."
-It's the local sweet wine made from dried grapes grown on those insane terraces.
+It's the local sweet wine made from dried grapes grown on those improbable terraces.
 A small glass costs €5-8.
 You won't find it outside Liguria.
-Order it with cantucci (almond biscuits) after dinner.
+Order it with cantucci (almond biscuits) after dinner — the same almond biscuits they dunk in Vin Santo across the Tuscan wine country next door.

 Timing & Crowds